PtrBreak/WinPSP/README.md

 # **WinPSP — Windows Pre‑Shutdown Processor**
-*A lightweight, deterministic, and configurable processor for Windows’ PRESHUTDOWN phase.*
+*A lightweight, file‑configured processor for the Windows PRESHUTDOWN phase.*

-WinPSP is a Windows service designed to execute user‑defined commands during the **PRESHUTDOWN** phase of system shutdown.
+WinPSP leverages the Windows service model to execute a user‑defined command when the system enters the **PRESHUTDOWN** phase during shutdown.
-It blocks the shutdown sequence until all configured tasks have completed or timed out, providing a reliable and auditable mechanism for pre‑shutdown automation.
+It blocks the shutdown process until the task completes or times out, providing a reliable and auditable mechanism for pre‑shutdown automation.

-This tool is ideal for scenarios such as:
+Typical use cases include:

 - Flushing caches or buffers
 - Syncing data to remote storage
 - Gracefully stopping external systems
 - Running cleanup or archival scripts
-- Ensuring deterministic shutdown behavior
+- Ensuring shutdown behavior is predictable and controlled

 WinPSP is written in Go, requires no dependencies, and runs as a single static executable.

-It also works on Windows Home Edition, which does not provide Group Policy support, allowing shutdown scripts to run even on systems without GPO.
+It also works on Windows Home editions (which lack Group Policy), making it a practical way to run shutdown scripts.
+WinPSP is a **pre‑shutdown executor**, not a “shutdown script system.”
+It does not rely on GPO or Task Scheduler.

+Minimum supported Windows versions:
+- Windows Vista or Windows Server 2008 and later
+- Windows XP / Server 2003 and earlier **do not support PRESHUTDOWN**, so WinPSP cannot block shutdown on those systems
+  - Older systems only support the SHUTDOWN control code, which does **not** allow services to block shutdown
+  - Programs launched during shutdown may be terminated abruptly

+Windows 10/11 include a registry value that controls how long PRESHUTDOWN services may run before being forcibly terminated.
+The default is **5 seconds**, and must be increased manually if you need longer blocking behavior.

+WinPSP can execute any executable program and supports passing arguments.
+This means:

+> You can run another `.exe`, or invoke an interpreter (Python, PowerShell, etc.) to run a script.

+However, note that Windows services behave differently from Group Policy shutdown scripts.
+Some commands are unreliable during PRESHUTDOWN—for example, PowerShell’s `Copy-Item` often fails because the .NET runtime becomes unstable during shutdown.

 ---

 ## Features

-- Executes commands during Windows’ **PRESHUTDOWN** phase
+- Execute commands during the Windows **PRESHUTDOWN** phase
-- Blocks shutdown until tasks complete or timeout
+- Block shutdown until tasks complete or timeout
+- Deterministic behavior via a simple JSON config file
-- Deterministic, config‑driven behavior
+- No implicit logic or hidden behavior
-- No fallback logic, no ambiguity
+- Lightweight, no dependencies
-- Lightweight and dependency‑free
-- Supports manual start, automatic start, and event‑triggered start
+- Supports manual start, automatic start, or event‑triggered start
-- Works on Windows 32‑bit, 64‑bit, and ARM64
+- Supports Windows x86 / x64 / ARM64
-- Clean logging and error reporting
+- Clear logging and error output
 - MIT licensed

 ---

 ## Installation

-### 1. Download the binary
+### 1. Download the executable

-Prebuilt binaries are available for:
+Prebuilt binaries are provided:

 - `winpsp-x64.exe` (Windows 64‑bit)
 - `winpsp-x86.exe` (Windows 32‑bit)
 - `winpsp-arm64.exe` (Windows ARM64)

-Place the executable in a permanent directory, e.g.:
+Place the executable and config file in the fixed directory (not configurable in this version):

 ```
 C:\ProgramData\WinPSP\